Town and Country's Grand Plaza

 On December 30, Bill Earl was admiring the woody surfing murals on the walls of the Terrace Café in the Town and Country Resort and Convention Center when he found out it was set to be demolished within the next two years.

-500 Hotel Circle North, Mission Valley
+500 Hotel Circle North, San Diego

 Earl has fond memories of staying at the hotel with his parents in 1962.
 He was told by a resort employee that they want to make the front of the hotel more inviting and driver-friendly and that the bungalows around the pool area will be demolished and replaced with a family water park.